 The Boone Pickens School of Geology offers traditional academic program services, awards BS, MS and PhD degrees in geology and conducts various outreach programs.
 Geology majors are provided a quality education designed to develop leadership skills and enhance employment opportunities.
 The faculty of the Boone Pickens School of Geology conduct research in the areas of continental tectonics, conventional and unconventional energy resources, environmental issues, paleoclimatology, geophysics/remote sensing.
 In these areas, the school has already established a sound infrastructure-appropriate faculty appointments, laboratory and computer upgrades, and a sound record of productivity.
-Geology undergraduates are eligible for one of at least 10 available departmental scholarships, based on academic achievement and need.
-Teaching assistantships, research assistantships, and fellowships are available for qualifying geology graduate students.
+Geology undergraduates are eligible for one of at least 10 available departmental scholarships, research assistantships, and fellowships are available for qualifying geology graduate students.